 Born in Chicago in 1953, my parents students at the University of Chicago, I early decided to become a painter.
 I studied painting at the School of the Art Institute of Chicago then changed my focus and studied Physics.
 My love of Physics has continued to this day where I see the effects of Fluid Dynamics in my painting.

 At this same time I also studied figure drawing practicing the expressive lines I saw in the drawings of Gustav Klimt and Egon Schiele.
-I became aware of the importance of the figure in painting, the creating of a compelling figurative situation.
+I became aware of the importance of the figure in painting, the impact of a compelling figurative situation.

 My life became a quest for the perfect painting where the abstract energy of the paint would be at its height and the representation of the figure at its most defined.